Community Grants: 8 tips for successful grant applications

 It can be tempting to sit down and knock out the grant application in one sitting, but it’s a good idea to slow down.
 Even if a deadline is looming, slow and steady is usually the best approach to nailing a grant application.

 Write out your answers, then put them aside and come back to them another day.
-That way you can read them afresh to make sure you’ve given plenty of detail, outlined the project well and shown a need for the initiative in your community.
+That way you can read them afresh to make sure you’ve provided all details necessary, outlined the project well and shown a real need for the initiative in your community.

 Sometimes it’s easier to draft your responses to the application in another program (Microsoft Word, for example), then copy and paste the answers in when you’re ready to submit.
 This way you can easily keep a record of your submission for future reference.